 The Cruising Crew course follows on from the Learn to sail Keelboats course.
+As this is a level 2 course, completion of a level one Learn to Sail course is a pre-requisite.
 The course focuses on seamanship skills – the skills needed to go cruising on board a yacht.
 It will allow you to develop a better understanding of seamanship, and introduces the wonderful world of cruising in a yacht.

 The course forms part of the Yachting NZ National Sailing Scheme and on completion participants will be awarded a YNZ National Sailing Scheme Level 2 Basic Skills (Cruising Crew) Certificate.

 New skills taught include:

 - coming alongside

 - basic chart work

 - safety at sea

 CC 249: Saturdays: December 2nd 9am-4pm, 9th 9am-4pm, 16th 3pm-10pm afternoon and Night Sail. $790.
 Fully booked, please email firstname.lastname@example.org to be added to the waitlist.

 CC 250: Sundays: January 14th 9am-4pm, 21st 9am-4pm, 28th afternoon and Night Sail 3pm-10pm. $790.
 Fully booked, please email email@example.com to be added to the waitlist.